 - using an encrypted digital signature accessed via a pin or USB.

-The Electronic Transactions Act 1999 (Cth) (the Act) sets out how you may exchange information and sign your contract for an electronic signature to be valid.
-When signing a contract electronically, you need to ensure your signature:
+The Electronic Transactions Act 1999 (Cth) sets out how you may exchange information and sign your contract for an electronic signature to be valid.
+When signing a contract electronically, ensure you:

-- clearly identifies your intention and role in the agreement;
+- identify your intention and role in the agreement;

-- has used a reliable method of signature; and
+- use a reliable method of signing; and

-- has been consented to as an appropriate method of signing.
+- use an approved and appropriate method of signing.

-Additionally, your consent and identity may be proved if you have:
+Additionally, you can give consent and prove your identity if you have:

 - signed off on an email with your name;